SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 To put it another way:

-* If the type you are trying to retrieve is not optional, it will become optional because of the optional chaining.
+* If the type you are trying to retrieve isn't optional, it will become optional because of the optional chaining.
 * If the type you are trying to retrieve is *already* optional, it will not become *more* optional because of the chaining.